Timelike Entanglement Entropy in Higher Curvature Gravity: Summary and discussion

 Starting with five-dimensional Gauss-Bonnet gravity as the simplest higher-curvature model, we computed the corresponding corrections to timelike entanglement entropy (eq. \eqref{result3.1}) and then generalized the analysis to arbitrary spacetime dimensions, thereby identifying universal correction patterns (eq. \eqref{result3.2}).
 We subsequently examined the minimal Lovelock theory incorporating cubic curvature interactions \eqref{equ3.3.3}, and finally extended the computation to the most general cubic Lovelock gravity in arbitrary dimensions \eqref{equ3.4.4}.
 Across these cases, we observed that higher-curvature corrections may modify the imaginary part of timelike entanglement entropy in a dimension-dependent way.
 In contrast, excitation states contribute solely to its real part.

 Since timelike entanglement entropy originates from the analytic continuation of its spacelike counterpart, we examined in detail how higher-curvature corrections transform under this continuation.
 The comparison shows that the coefficients in the two cases obey fixed proportionality relations: for the vacuum sector, the mapping is controlled by a universal analytic-continuation phase, with $\Delta x \to i \Delta t$ generating factors such as $i^{2-d}$; while the divergent structures remain identical, the finite terms differ through these phase factors together with dimension-specific Gamma-function ratios.
 In the excitation sector, by contrast, the Einstein, Gauss-Bonnet, and cubic Lovelock contributions are related by simple rational prefactors that depend only on the spacetime dimension $d$.
-It is worth emphasizing that in the absence of excitations, the perturbative vacuum correction in AdS gravity is obtained simply by analytically continuing $a \to i \Delta t$.
+It is worth emphasizing that in the absence of excitations, the perturbative vacuum correction in AdS gravity is obtained simply by analytically continuing $a \to i \Delta t$\footnote{Our analysis has relied on the analytic continuation to relate spacelike and timelike entanglement entropies.
+While this procedure captures the correct analytic structure, it does not by itself encode all causal features of the bulk geometry. }.
 This observation suggests that even beyond perturbation theory, the essential distinction between spacelike and timelike intervals may still reduce to a straightforward analytic continuation of the subsystem.

 For hyperbolic subsystems, we have shown that in the vacuum, timelike entanglement entropy can be obtained either through analytic continuation or by evaluating a complexified extremal surface \eqref{equ4.2}, with both methods yielding identical results.
 This consistency validates the geometric picture and, within five-dimensional and general $(d+1)$-dimensional Gauss-Bonnet gravity, we further computed higher-curvature corrections, thereby extending the use of the complex surface framework to higher-curvature corrections \eqref{equ4.2.2}.
 Unlike the strip case discussed in Sec.~\ref{section3}, where higher-curvature corrections to the imaginary part of timelike entanglement entropy occur only in odd-dimensional boundary theories, the hyperbolic geometry exhibits imaginary contributions in all dimensions.
 This highlights the universality of hyperbolic subsystems and shows that the analytic structure of timelike entanglement entropy is highly sensitive to the geometry of the entangling region.